-There is something commercially characteristic about columnists, those who write essays for regular consumption, like Dorothy Parker’s witty contributions to Vanity Fair or Christopher Hitchens’ intellectually weighty output for the Atlantic.
+There is something commercially characteristic about columnists, those who write essays for regular consumption, like Dorothy Parker’s witty contributions to The New Yorker or Christopher Hitchens’ intellectually weighty output for Vanity Fair.
 Approachable.
 Digestible.
 Concise.
 These Essays of E. B. White included.

 Beloved American essayist E. B. White (1899 – 1985) wrote for 50 years at the New Yorker.
 New York City was White’s residence, a place he understood thoroughly (like filmmaker Sidney Lumet) but never called “home.”

 On any person who desires such queer prizes, New York will bestow the gift of loneliness and the gift of privacy.
 It is this largess that accounts for the presence within the city’s walls of a considerable section of the population; for the residents of Manhattan are to a large extent strangers who have pulled up stakes somewhere and come to town.